 2:30 p.m.
 I opted to see more of the town the old-fashioned way, on a horse-drawn buggy from Lone Star Carriage Company.
 We passed hotels that have housed everyone from presidents to poets, the town’s Carnegie library, and countless grand homes all with a beautiful, yet haunting, aura that lends credence to Jefferson’s unofficial title as “the most haunted small town in Texas.”

 3:30 p.m.
 To investigate this ghostly title, I stopped at The Grove, built in 1861 and touted as the most haunted home in Jefferson.
 Owner Mitchel Whitington gave me a tour (available by reservation), sharing stories of ghosts and experiences that have become an almost daily occurrence for him and his wife.
-One particularly haunting tale was that of the “lady in white,” whom we mysteriously captured on film (pictured at left).
+One particularly haunting tale was that of the “lady in white,” whom we mysteriously captured on film (pictured above).

 5:00 p.m.
 Next I visited the historic Oakwood Cemetery, which holds the graves of Jefferson’s past residents, including Diamond Bessie, whose murder trial brought national attention to Jefferson and is even reenacted annually in town.
 Each row of graves sent chills up my spine, yet no ghosts appeared.